Diving in Europe: 10 Best Dive Sites

 It might be the diversity of coral from North to South!

 The thousand of Ship Wrecks scattered all over!

 Or the brilliant mix of big and small life!

 Europe is well known for the majestic landscapes, old architecture, charming towns and small cities, along with a colorful history.

-However, there is another aspect that makes Europe even more popular to tourists and that is the absolutely amazing seascapes.
-The underwater beauty found on this continent is making Europe a great diving destination.
+Still, what makes Europe so desirable to you is the absolutely amazing seascapes.
+The underwater beauty found on this continent is making Europe an absolute top diving destination.

 Medas Islands, Spain

 Be sure to visit Medas Islands if you are planning on visiting Spain.

 If you want to experience a fun and relaxing scuba dive this is the place to go.
 This island belongs to seven islets that are located in the northwest part of the Mediterranean Sea.

 Visiting the Medas Islands you will find untouched and a much diverse marine environment.
 I would suggested though, that you make reservations ahead of time if you wish to visit the islands.
 This place fills up with tourists, especially in the summer.